Originally Published: October 30, 2015

 In New Haven’s climate, which is characterized by intense freezing and thawing cycles, and high humidity, Church Street South Housing’s flat roofs have decayed quickly due to a lack of maintenance – leading to leaks, water damage, drainage issues, and mold growth.
 The complex’s mechanical system is also outdated as evidenced by frequent problems with faulty furnaces, which have been known to leak carbon monoxide into apartments.

 Issues in the housing project have been well-documented throughout its history from the 1970s until today.
-Architect Larry Speck photographed the complex soon after its construction – revealing deserted plazas and graffiti.
+Architect Larry Speck photographed the complex in the 1980s – revealing deserted plazas and graffiti.
 David Littlejohn, an arts critic and author, noted the empty communal spaces, broken lamps, and unbuilt northern end in 1984.
 Journalist William Finnegan explored the violent, illegal drug trade throughout New Haven in the late 1980s, including in The Jungle.
 An Ely professor of Management at Yale University, Douglas Rae, describes the complex as “concentrating the very poor in large numbers [to] serve a similar function in the local housing market” as segregated public housing managed by HANH.
 In recent years, local news media outlets have exhaustively documented the ongoing problems facing tenants at the complex.
 As of January 2018, there are four lawsuits against Northland related to conditions in the complex.

 Considering Church Street South Housing’s numerous problems, one might initially scoff at the offer by the Boston-based Preservation of Affordable Housing (POAH) to work towards renovating the existing housing complex to preserve all 301 units of affordable housing, but further analysis of the housing development’s superb – though flawed – design reveals that this proposal is not that farfetched.

 Church Street South Housing wasn’t designed by some inexperienced architecture firm; nor was it flawed in the way of low-income public housing projects from earlier generations that were planned in a communal garden-style like Elm Haven (1939), Farnam Courts (1941), and Quinnipiac Terrace (1941) (Figure 8), or placed far from the city center like McConaughy Terrace (1948), Rockview Circle (1951), and Eastview Terrace (1960).